4 Artistic Uses Of Aperture

 Depth Of Field for Group Portrait Photography

-Unlike Landscape photography, in Group Portrait Photography you do not need the very wide focusing range.
+Unlike Landscape photography, in Group Portrait Photography, you do not need a very wide focusing range.
 The focusing range should be enough to cover all the people in the group (especially if they are in different rows), but not to bring the background and foreground to focus.
-The f5.6 or f8 will provide a medium focussing range.
+The f5.6 or f8 will provide a medium focusing range.

 Medium focusing range for Group portrait photography